 One huge advantage is to reduce portfolio risk with rebalancing.
 While it appears simple, an advisor can coach a person into taking the right decisions in terms of when to sell a high performing investment or get out of a low yield investment.
 Having a financial advisor who knows the hidden traps and pitfalls of investing is really helpful.

 Let us admit it.
 Taking decisions is stressful.
 Taking financial decisions is even more stressful.
 This is why most financial boats drift away into troubled waters.

 For those who think they already have the expertise, that is great.
 But this too depends on the level of investment and risk you are taking, relative to your income and wealth.

-You can take an over the counter tablet for head ache but would you perform a a surgery on yourself?
+You can take an over the counter tablet for a headache but would you perform surgery on yourself?
 There is a reason why even a doctor seeks help from another Doctor or takes a second opinion relating to his/her own health.
 Most of us are not aware of our own blind spots.
-Having a different person (ie financial advisor) who can look at you neutrally and with a calm head can lead to some revealing perspectives about yourself.
-Hence having a trusted advisor who can analyse clinically and take decisions day in and day out with a calm mind is helpful.
+Having a different person (ie Investment advisor) who can look at you neutrally and with a calm head can lead to some revealing perspectives about yourself.
+Hence having a trusted advisor who can analyze clinically and take decisions day in and day out with a calm mind is helpful.

 Today, Time is the most precious resource.
 Once a moment is gone, it is gone forever.
 The pressures of modern day living always take a toll on time.
 You may not have the time to do your own financial planning, simply because you may be really busy with your career.
 While one can always pick up new skills, the pertinent question again is: will you learn and fly your own plane or build your house.
 Also, is the available time better spent with family and friends or pursuing a hobby that makes you happy at your core?